Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

-﻿**NPC Map Locations** is a [Stardew Valley](http://stardewvalley.net/) mod which shows the locations of NPC and farmers on the map page and on a minimap, and makes the map positioning much more accurate to the game.
+﻿**NPC Map Locations** is a [Stardew Valley](http://stardewvalley.net/) mod which shows the locations of NPC and farmers on the world map and on a minimap.

 ![](screenshot.png)